 Most policies do not include wage loss compensation.
 A good attorney can help you recover for lost wages.

 When attempting to recover damages after a car accident, an attorney will evaluate the case for what they believe they can win at trial or a settlement.

 The attorney will present that to the client and get permission from the client if they can make an offer of settlement.

 If they cannot settle, the attorney files the lawsuit and lets the jury decide.

-Our lawyers at Skaug law will fight to help you get the compensation you need.
+The lawyers at Skaug law will fight to help you get maximum compensation.

-We can negotiate with insurance companies to help you get a fair settlement that covers the full value of your Nampa car accident damages.
+We can negotiate with insurance companies to help you get a fair settlement that covers the full value of your car accident damages and losses.

 We are ready, able and willing to help you seek compensation for your injuries.
 Call today to get started.